chanuka8/chanuka8/README.md

 - 🌍 Srilankan
 - 🎓 Currently pursuing BSc (Hons) Cyber Security at SLTC Research University
-- 💻 Passionate about Cybersecurity, ethical hacking, network security and Web Design
+- 💻 Passionate about Cybersecurity, ethical hacking, network security
 - 🌱 Always learning and exploring new technologies
 - 🔭 Looking to collaborate on Python Programming and web applications